Department of Physics and Astronomy

 Bachelor's Degree and GPA: The requirements for admission to the graduate program consist of a bachelor's degree in physics or a related field with a grade point average of 2.7 or better on a 4-point scale.

-Test of English as a Foreign Language (International Students):
+Proof of English Language Proficiency (International Students):

 Other Application Materials: Transcripts from all post-secondary institutions, three letters of recommendation, a statement of purpose, and resume/curriculum-vitae are required.
+Full admission guidelines can be found at the College of Graduate Studies (see Main Campus applicants).

 Application Deadline: